-So when your IoT app is made of a system of connected devices that connect over the cellular network, you will have to pay extra expenses.
+So when you create an IoT app out of a system of connected devices that connect over the cellular network, you will have to pay extra expenses.

-Middleware: In case you are thinking of incorporating ready-made 3rd party gadget in the IoT ecosystem, you will be needing a middleware – software that functions as an interface between two or more IoT components, hence connecting the devices that fail to do so otherwise.
+In case you are thinking of incorporating ready-made 3rd party gadgets in the IoT ecosystem, you will be needing middleware – software that functions as an interface between two or more IoT components, hence connecting the devices that fail to do otherwise.

-Cloud-based infrastructure: These are the storage software and solutions that refine the many gigabytes of raw data in something that is actually meaningful.
-Cloud storage tend to add in a significant amount of price tag in the IoT app development cost, what we recommend is that you should make use of the smart device connectivity and the data analysis by PaaS solutions developed by Microsoft, Amazon, or Intel.
+These are the storage software and solutions that refine the many gigabytes of raw data in something that is actually meaningful.
+Cloud computing solutions tend to add a significant amount of price tag in the IoT app development cost.
+What we recommend is that you should make use of the smart device connectivity and the data analysis by PaaS solutions developed by Microsoft, Amazon, or Intel.

 An IoT application, as your IoT development company would tell you, can be divided into three parts – Simple, Mediocre, and Complex – on the basis of development difficulty.
-A factor that has a direct impact on the cost estimation for IoT app development.
+A factor that has a direct impact on the cost estimation for IoT app development platform.

-Simple: These apps work in sync with the custom tracker that takes around 300 man-hours to develop.
-Even though the application uses many elaborate programming tools for rendering the sensor data and producing information in real-time, we are calling it Simple because Internet of Things development belonging to the Simple category takes less than 500 man-hours.
+These IoT apps work in sync with the custom tracker that takes around 300 man-hours to develop.
+Even though the application uses many elaborate programming tools for rendering the sensor data and producing information in real-time, we are calling it Simple because Internet of Things development belonging to the simple category takes less than 500 man-hours.